 - Create or update a device in my database at each device request

 - Add to a daily counter the number of active device who hasn't been active this month.

-The first method return : 900+ users while the second one is at 200+ users on your account For plan limit I use the first method who is 100% reliable and to display the chart I use the second one.
+The first method returns: 900+ users while the second one is at 200+ users on your account For plan limit I use the first method, who is 100% reliable and to display the chart I use the second one.
 You can see both on your account home page.

-Each time you upload a bundle, this number is increase by the size of the upload.
+Each time you upload a bundle, this number is increased by the size of the upload.

-This data is only related to your upload size, better your app size is, better you stay in your plan.
+This data is only related to your upload size, the better your app size is, the better you stay in your plan.

 npx @capgo/cli@latest list

 To see what you could clean, removing a bundle, free the storage but don't delete the stats.

 When you are ready for cleanup, use this command to remove many bundles: